rdharini2001/Multi-View-Perception/README.md

 3. The pose of the robot is estimated with respect to the camera's global origin.

 # Pose Uncertainty Estimation
+1. Install ultralytics and replace the default predict.py file with 'nms_predict.py'provided in this repository.
+The model is expected to return 300 bounding boxes during inference.
+2. The 2D keypoints corresponding to every prediction along with the 3D keypoint coordinates is used for computing epistemic uncertainty (refer to the paper for the exact method).

 # Camera Placement Optimization